 The Atlantic Filmmakers Cooperative (AFCOOP) and the Linda Joy Media Arts Society (LJMAS) are pleased to announce a call for applications for the Joy Award and the Joy Post Award.
-Submissions will be open soon and will be accepted until August 26th, 2019 at 11:59pm.
+Submissions open now and will be accepted until August 26th, 2019 at 11:59pm.
 The award winners will be announced at FIN: Atlantic International Film Festival during the Linda Joy Awards & Chowder Brunch on September 19th.

 The Linda Joy Award consists of $2,000 cash, a free AFCOOP membership, access to AFCOOP’s Equipment and General Liability Insurance, $3,000 in-kind for AFCOOP equipment and facilities, and a $2,500 in-kind lighting and grip package rental courtesy of William F. White Halifax.
 The Linda Joy Post Award consists of $1,000 cash, $2,000 in-kind access to AFCOOP’s Media Suite, and online colour correction and sound mixing courtesy of Current Studios.

 The Newfoundland Independent Filmmakers Cooperative (NIFCO) will provide $3,000 in-kind gear and Atlantic Studios Cooperative (ASC) will provide a $7,500 in-kind rental of lighting and grip package for the Linda Joy Award and NIFCO will provide $3,000 in-kind for post-production for the Linda Joy Post Award if a filmmaker from Newfoundland receives either award.

 The application to either Award requires the following materials:

 – Completed Application